learn-co-curriculum/dsc-tuning-regression-trees-lab/README.md

 ## Level up (Optional)

 - How about bringing in some more features from the original dataset which may be good predictors?
-- Also, try tuning more hyperparameters like max-features to find the optimal version of the model
+- Also, try tuning more hyperparameters like max-features to find a more optimal version of the model

 ## Summary

-In this lab, we looked at applying a decision tree based regression analysis on the Boston Housing dataset.
+In this lab, we looked at applying a decision-tree-based regression analysis on the Boston Housing dataset.
 We saw how to train various models to find the optimal values for hyperparameters.